David Faupala

 David Gabriel Fabrice Faupala (born 11 February 1997) is a French footballer who plays as a forward for Beauvais.

 Club career

 Early life and career

-Faupala was born in Bully-les-Mines, Pas-de-Calais.
+Faupala was born in Bully-les-Mines, Pas-de-Calais of Wallisian descent.
 He joined Lens' youth setup in 2010, aged 13.
 After impressing within the youth sides with Lens, Faupala agreed to join Premier League side Manchester City on a three-year contract until 2018.

 Manchester City

 The 18-year-old immediately linked up with Manchester City Development Squad following his move and managed to score in his first friendly appearance for the club while on pre-season tour in Spain.

 After experiencing a rich vein of form for the reserve side, netting four times in twelve appearances, Faupala was called up to the senior side ahead of Manchester City's FA Cup fifth round tie away to Premier League champions Chelsea.
 On 21 February 2016, Faupala made his senior debut in the 5–1 defeat, playing the full 90 minutes and scoring the equalising goal for City in the 37th minute.